motherduckdb/motherduck-fivetran-connector/docs/setup-guide.md

 Follow our setup guide to connect your MotherDuck destination to Fivetran.

 > NOTE: This destination is [partner-built](/docs/partner-built-program).
-For any questions related to Materialize destination and its documentation, contact [MotherDuck Support](mailto:support@motherduck.com).
+For any questions related to MotherDuck destination and its documentation, contact [MotherDuck Support](mailto:support@motherduck.com).

 -------